 - Visit ruins of the ancient city Mahasthangarh which was a capital once upon a time

-- Visit some rural area to see the culture and custom of ordinary people
+- Visit some rural areas to see the culture and customs of ordinary people

 - Visit a village market (Bazaar)

-- Visit a Char (sandbank island that isolated from mainland created from river sedimentation)
+- Visit a Char (sandbank island that isolated from the mainland created from river sedimentation)